African Trade Agreement: Catalyst for Growth - THISDAYLIVE

 The AfCFTA could transform Africa’s economy, making it competitive on a global level and unlocking the potential to create and share prosperity on the continent in a uniquely African way.
 But getting to ratification requires a collaborative process, and multi-sector input.
 The Africa Trade forum in Lagos was a major effort to bring those voices together for Africa’s future.

-Vera Songwe is Executive Secretary of the UN Economic Commission for Africa (ECA), and Mamadou Biteye is Managing Director for Africa with the Rockefeller Foundation
+Songwe is the Executive Secretary of the UN Economic Commission for Africa (ECA) and Biteye, Managing Director for Africa with the Rockefeller Foundation